baxpr/dwipre-PNC/README.md

 ## Assumptions

-- Only a single entry allowed in acq_params file, applied to all DWI volumes
+- Only a single entry is allowed in acq_params file.
+It is applied to all DWI volumes.

-- b=0 volumes are indicated with a value of exactly 0 in the bval files
+- b=0 volumes are indicated with a value of exactly 0 in the bval files.

 ## Inputs